tapir-test/tapir-website/_docs/usingtapir/selenium/Selenium_Core_module.md

 don't expect at a certain method call.
 Imagine there is no headline which contains "Tapir". *tapirResults* is an empty list and you might expect an IndexOutOfBoundsException in line 3.
-But this method call doesn't throw this exception as Tapir just doesn't know that there are no results, because the queries have not been called so far.
-Instead the IndexOutOfBoundsException is thrown in line 4 because getURL() returns a String and Tapir has to execute the query stack.
+But this method call doesn't throw this exception as <i>tapir</i> just doesn't know that there are no results, because the queries have not been called so far.
+Instead the IndexOutOfBoundsException is thrown in line 4 because getURL() returns a String and <i>tapir</i> has to execute the query stack.
 While excuting this stack the *IndexOutOfBoundsException* is thrown.

 You might argue that you prefer failing fast.
-In the next chapter we discuss Tapir's failure handling which is the main reason why we interact with the WebDriver API as late as possible.
+In the next chapter we discuss <i>tapir's</i> failure handling which is the main reason why we interact with the WebDriver API as late as possible.

 # Failure Handling

-Tapir tries to keep away technical issues from the test developer.
+<i>tapir</i> tries to keep away technical issues from the test developer.
 Therefore it tries to handle a couple of exceptions thrown by the WebDriver internally.

-Regardless of the configured implicit wait time, Tapir executes all method invocations against the WebDriver API with an implicit wait time of 0 ms. Whenever a [StaleElementReferenceException](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/StaleElementReferenceException.html),
+Regardless of the configured implicit wait time, <i>tapir</i> executes all method invocations against the WebDriver API with an implicit wait time of 0 ms. Whenever a [StaleElementReferenceException](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/StaleElementReferenceException.html),